primeqa/primeqa/presentations/IJCAI-23/website.md

 4. [Jaydeep Sen](https://researcher.watson.ibm.com/researcher/view.php?person=in-jaydesen), Senior Research Scientist,IBM Research AI:\
 Jaydeep Sen is a Senior Research Scientist in IBM Research AI.
-His current research interests include question answering over structured and unstructured data, including applications to natural language understanding and semantic reasoning.
+His current research interests include question answering over structured and unstructured data.
 He has more than 10 papers published at top conferences such as EMNLP, COLING, IJCAI and VLDB, and has served as a PC member for NAACL, EMNLP, AAAI, SIGMOD and